 Step 1 – Make Sure You are Eligible

-Once you’ve settled on a new flats location that suits you, It is vital you check with HDB to ensure that you are 100% eligible to book your unit.
-Different types of new flats, such as BTOs, resale flat units and executive condominium real estate, will have different eligibility requirements – so make sure you tick all the right boxes to apply for your desired property type.
+Once you’ve settled on a new flat location that suits you, it is vital that you check with HDB to ensure your HDB flat eligibility.
+Different types of new flats, such as BTOs, resale flat units, and executive condominium real estate, will have different eligibility requirements – so make sure you check all the right boxes to apply for your desired property type.

 Step 2 – Start the Balloting Process